ssemmler/aws-data-lake-with-airflow/README.md

 │   ├── export            <- Data staged for a specific purpose │   └── transfer          <- Data staged for a specific application (data warehouse etc.)
 │
-├── E-sandbox-zone        <- The Sandbox is designed to be used by deep analysts and scientists as an unmanaged area.
+├── E-Sandbox-Zone        <- The Sandbox is designed to be used by deep analysts and scientists as an unmanaged area.
 │   └── user.name         <- user directory
 │
-├── F-log-zone            <- Amazon EMR, Hadoop and Glue produce log files that report status on the cluster.
+├── F-Log-Zone            <- Amazon EMR, Hadoop and Glue produce log files that report status on the cluster.
 │   ├── emr               <- optinonal
 │   ├── hadoop            <- optinonal
 │   └── glue              <- optinonal
 │
-├── G-archive-data-zone   <- Active archive of aged data, available for querying when needed │
+├── G-Archive-Data-Zone   <- Active archive of aged data, available for querying when needed │
-└── H-master-data-zone    <- Reference data
+└── H-Master-Data-Zone    <- Reference data
 ```